Student Accounts Frequently Asked Questions

-We may have received the check after the statement was generated; please confirm receipt by clicking on "Student Account" within your portfolio.
+We may have received the check after the statement was generated; please confirm receipt by clicking on "Student Account Center" within your portfolio.
 If it appears that we did not receive a payment that you sent, please contact your bank to determine if the check has been cashed.
 If so, please send us a copy of the front and back of the cancelled check so we can research the matter.
-Also, please remember that your E-Bill is a "snapshot in time" as of the date of that bill.
-Subsequent payments will appear on your next E-Bill.

 - What happens if my check is returned?

 Our bank will automatically re-deposit all returned checks before they return the checks to our office.
-There is a $25 penalty if a check is returned.
+There is a $30 fee if a check is returned.
 The University may also require, at its discretion, that all future payments be made by cashier's check.

 - How do I opt out of the Green Fund Fee?